Which are the best flood control measures for farmers

 a corn field submerged under flood water

 According to the World Resources Institute, River floods affect 21 million people each year.
+The impact of flood on agriculture includes poor farm yields, and income on livestock, crop, and fish farming.
 Most of those victims are in food-insecure regions of Asia and Africa.
-Climate change is likely to worsen the severity and frequency of those floods.
+Climate change will worsen the severity and frequency of those floods.

 Unclog Drainage Channels